A new policy for a growing problem

 - legal defence expenses incurred to handle any claim from a third party affected by the spread of knotweed.

 Knotweed removal specialists

 We've been working closely with Environet, one of the UK's leading knotweed removal specialists.

 Environet offer patented equipment and a guaranteed removal method to eradicate knotweed and ensure it is permanently removed from properties.

-Premiums start from as little as £65 for a £100,000 limit of indemnity.
+Premiums start from as little as £65 for a £100,000 policy limit.
 Homeowners are covered for 10 years, and lenders are covered for the full term of the mortgage, provided it is taken out within the period of insurance.